 The author of the working paper advocates an increase in fines for intentional independent contractor misclassification rather than a wholesale change in the legal tests for determining independent contractor status, which, the author notes, differ considerably under various federal and state laws.

 Finally, the paper reviews a number of recent court decisions involving independent contractor misclassification.
 It highlights decisions involving FedEx Ground and other transport companies, citing to one of our blog posts, “Earthquake in the Independent Contractor Misclassification Field: Changed Landscape Following Serious Legal Blow to FedEx Ground by Federal Appellate Court.”
 Concurring with my view of the impact of the two FedEx decisions we reviewed, the working paper suggests that such recent court decisions “are likely to have ramifications beyond FedEx Ground for company practices in the package delivery and heavy freight shipping industries.”

-As I noted in that blog post, those FedEx decisions did not involve intentional misclassification but rather spoke to the consequences of misplaced misclassification.
+As I noted in that blog post, those FedEx decisions did not involve intentional misclassification but rather spoke to the consequences of unintentional misclassification.
 I stated:

-“FedEx Ground lost these two decisions because of a misplaced reliance on an IC agreement and its policies and procedures that were good, but by no means good enough.
+“FedEx Ground lost these two decisions because of a reliance on an IC agreement and its policies and procedures that were good, but by no means good enough.
 A quick review of the language in the Operating Agreement and the policies and procedures would give one the impression that FedEx knew what to write and how to write it, but close scrutiny by a court found one fallacy after another – sufficient in degree to lead the court to rule against FedEx.
 By their very nature, therefore, IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs to face class action litigation or regulatory audits or enforcement proceedings they may be able to otherwise avoid.”